brj0/nndescent/README.md

 cd nndescent
 ```

-2. The project can by build with:
+2. Build and install the package:

 ```sh
 pip install .